The world's most historic airlines still flying

 Avianca (1919)

-But this hasn’t made Avianca immune to hard times.
-In 2003, following the deregulation of Colombia’s aviation industry and competition from international airlines, it filed for Chapter 11 Bankruptcy.
+This hasn’t made Avianca immune to hard times.
+In 2003, following the deregulation of Colombia’s aviation industry and competition from international airlines, it filed for bankruptcy.
 As part of its financial plan, it merged with El Salvadorian carrier TACA in 2009.
-The coronavirus pandemic forced Avianca to file for bankruptcy for a second time, in 2020, but after restructuring the company says it’s become “more efficient and financially stronger".
+The coronavirus pandemic forced Avianca to file for bankruptcy for a second time, in 2020, but after restructuring the company says it’s become "more efficient and financially stronger".

 Edward G Malindine/Getty Images